Kry07/debox/README.md

 Comment:
 -------
- I made this Box-script to use a full Linux Terminal on my Android system.
+ I made this Box script, to use a full Debian Shell on my Android system.
-// there are possibilitys to put the debian system in a .img file and mount it afterwards,
-// but i think this makes your system much more slower, especialsy if you want to work with your SD in Android.
-// you can also set up vnc server and then run X-server over vnc-client on Android You have make you partition-table by your own!
+ You have to make your partition-table by your own!
- So you have to set up the the variables in localVar.sh.
+ You have to set up the the variables in localVar.sh.
- These Variables can be different in some Android devices the debox scribt is written with bash-syntax
+ These Variables can be different in some Android devices The debox script is written with sh-syntax.
- If you want Linux Terminal without root, gofor Kbox.
  You can go through debox-INSTALL and run all commands, if you understand them.
  Or run my debox-install.sh script, if you understand what it does.
  I would like to develope this script and appreciate help or ideas.